pathminder/pathminder.github.io/_classes/warlord-vanguard-commander.md

       16: 5 gambits
       20: 6 gambits
     text: |
       At his core, the warlord is a warrior who relies on both skill and daring; without this he is but any other combatant.
 By setting himself to danger, does his true skill shine, or so the motto of the warlord goes.
-At 1st level, a warlord selects two [gambits](/warlord-gambits/) as methods by which the warlord can recover expended maneuvers.
+At 1st level, the vanguard  commander selects one [gambit](/warlord-gambits/) as a method by which the warlord can recover expended maneuvers, and also gains the [guardian's gambit](/warlord-gambits/guardians-gambit/) gambit.
+At 4th level and every four levels thereafter, the warlord selects an additional gambit.

       Each gambit possesses three aspects---a risk, a rake, and a reward.